 So, what’s wrong with that?
 Nothing, really.
 The use of automation, machine learning, algorithms, and AGI, is altering the corporate and financial landscape, increasing productivity, profitability and scalability for essentially all those who implement it.
 Practically, it’s what everyone who cares about the bottom line has been awaiting.
 This is both the benefit, and the folly of the marketplace; profit is king, not people.
 While productivity has steadily increased, pay has not, and now it’s potentially threatened like never before.

-Once of the main concerns, of course, is regarding continued automation, wherein the corporate world requires fewer and fewer human workers, in basically every kind of business.
+One of the main concerns, of course, is regarding continued automation, wherein the corporate world requires fewer and fewer human workers in basically every kind of business.
 We’ve known for generations that if a robot or machine can do the job, it will.
-Automatons and algorithms care not for meaningful work, happiness and fulfilment.
+Automatons and algorithms care not for meaningful work, happiness, and fulfilment.
 They just work tirelessly.
-This will continue without restriction, and without concern for the lower, and middle class — but it’ll undoubtedly influence the entirety of the corporate hierarchy.
+This will continue without restriction, and without concern for the lower and middle classes, but it’ll undoubtedly influence the entirety of the corporate hierarchy.

-On one hand, this could be a life-altering blessing, because it would free up our time, energy, and creative resources to pursue personal development in earnest, along with honorable and truly meaningful works.
-On the other, the world is heavily dependent upon the belief of money for income (and bills and expenses; cost of living), trade, consumerism, gross domestic product, the delusion of endless progress and economic growth, and sustaining the ubiquitous, yet ambivalent marketplace.
+On one hand, this could be a life-altering blessing because it would free up our time, energy, and creative resources to pursue personal development in earnest, along with honorable and truly meaningful works.
+On the other hand, the world is heavily dependent upon the belief in money for income (and bills and expenses; cost of living), trade, consumerism, gross domestic product, the delusion of endless progress and economic growth, and sustaining the ubiquitous yet ambivalent marketplace.

-On the societal and cultural side of things, history can now be written, altered, and re-written, in realtime.
-To be sure, redaction, censorship, fraudulent and fictional historical recordkeeping is a practice as old as the spoken and written languages employed therein.
-It is the default practice utilized by those in power, throughout every empire and civilization.
-Numerous libraries have been destroyed throughout the ages to ensure that the dominant narratives, doctrines, dogmas, and contextual materials are as controlled as possible — much to our detriment in the modern era.
-Ignorance of our time and place in the universe permits the empowered storytellers of the day to maintain their illusions, and proliferate widespread fictions and delusions.
+On the societal and cultural side of things, history can now be written, altered, and rewritten in real time.
+To be sure, redaction, censorship, and fraudulent and fictional historical recordkeeping are practices as old as the spoken and written languages employed therein.
+It is the default practice utilized by those in power throughout every empire and civilization.
+Numerous libraries have been destroyed throughout the ages to ensure that the dominant narratives, doctrines, dogmas, and contextual materials are as controlled as possible, much to our detriment in the modern era.
+Ignorance of our time and place in the universe permits the empowered storytellers of the day to maintain their illusions and proliferate widespread fictions and delusions.

-And now, with AI, and our increasing reliance upon technologically accessed information (eg. e-books, e-zines, e-news, digitally transcribed texts, search engines and social media) the narrative manipulation may happen in microseconds, and is distributed everywhere, all at once.
-Who is going to audit, or be able to catch The Matrix in the act?
+And now, with AI and our increasing reliance on technologically accessed information (e.g., e-books, e-zines, e-news, digitally transcribed texts, search engines, and social media), narrative manipulation may happen in microseconds and be distributed everywhere, all at once.
+Who is going to audit or be able to catch The Matrix in the act?

-It probably shouldn’t come as a surprise, but with all the excitement about ChatGPT these days, it’d be wise to open our eyes a little but wider, and discern what’s happening in the periphery.
-Some researchers are finding that using this machine learning, pattern recognizing collection of algorithms is, at least for the moment, an order of magnitude worse than trusting Google’s heavily censored and curated search, and even less trustworthy than “openly sourced” Wikipedia (wherein, perhaps ironically, it is stated that ChatGPT provides “uneven factual accuracy”).
+It probably shouldn’t come as a surprise, but with all the excitement about ChatGPT these days, it’d be wise to open our eyes a little wider and discern what’s happening in the periphery.
+Some researchers are finding that using this machine learning, pattern-recognizing collection of algorithms is, at least for the moment, an order of magnitude worse than trusting Google’s heavily censored and curated search and even less trustworthy than “openly sourced” Wikipedia (wherein, perhaps ironically, it is stated that ChatGPT provides “uneven factual accuracy”).

 The service is evidently quite proficient at spitting out fake articles, using fictitious sources, and collating fake (and outright fabricating) data.
-Modern disinformation at its finest… an Orwellian wet dream.
+Modern disinformation at its finest is an Orwellian wet dream.
 ChatGPT, it seems, will tell you what you want to hear and read, though not necessarily what’s true.